F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The ability to configure RADIUS, LDAP, and TACACS authentication in a declaration is available in DO v1.7.0 and later.
+   The ability to enable SSL for LDAP is available in DO 1.13 and later

 In this example, we show how to configure RADIUS, LDAP, and TACACS authentication in a Declarative Onboarding declaration using the **Authentication** class.
 The authentication class can (but does not have to) contain multiple authentication method subclasses but only one can be enabled at a time using the **enableSourceType** property (which matches the BIG-IP UI behavior).

 This example declaration contains all three authentication methods with the **enableSourceType** property set to **radius**.
+It also includes the SSL options for LDAP introduced in DO 1.13.

+For more information on options and DO usage, see |auth| and the subsequent entries in the Schema Reference.

 In the following declaration snippet we show only the classes related to authentication.
 You can use this class as a part of a larger Declarative Onboarding declaration.